misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 }
 ```

-Because red and violet don’t have specified position values, they’re taken to be 0%
-and 100%, respectively.
-This means than orange, green, and blue will be evenly dis‐
-tributed between the explicitly defined positions to either side.
+Because `red` and `violet` don’t have specified position values, they’re taken to be `0%` and `100%`, respectively.
+This means than `orange`, `green`, and `blue` will be evenly distributed between the explicitly defined positions to either side.

-For orange, that means the point midway between red 0% and yellow 50%, which is
-25%.
-For green and blue, these need to be arranged between yellow 50% and indigo
-95%.
-That’s a 45% difference, which is divided in three, because there are three inter‐
-vals between the four values.
+For `orange`, that means the point midway between `red 0%` and `yellow 50%`, which is 25%.
+For `green` and `blue`, these need to be arranged between `yellow 50%` and `indigo 95%`.
+That’s a 45% difference, which is divided in three, because there are three intevals between the four values.
 That means 65% and 80%.
-In the end, we get the distor‐
-ted rainbow shown in Figure 9-71, exactly as if we’d declared the following:
+In the end, we get the distorted rainbow shown in Figure 9-71, exactly as if we’d declared the following:

 ```css
 #spectrum {